Welcome, everyone, to the

 Whether you are visually impaired, legally blind, or totally blind...
 “Alone we can do so little; together we can do so much.” -- Helen Keller

-This WCB Convention promises to be one you do not want to miss.
+The 2014 WCB State Convention promises to be one you do not want to miss.
+Get tips to be safe in your community.
+Hear the latest on the future of braille.
+Meet the college scholarships winners.
 Convention dates are Oct.
 30 through Nov.
-1 at the Hotel Murano in Tacoma.
-College scholarships will be awarded.
+1 at the beautiful Hotel Murano in Tacoma.
 Banquet speaker is ACB President Kim Charlson, the first woman to be elected president of a blind consumer organization.

 By becoming a Convention Partner you will not only assist us in providing the best possible programming for our attendees, but you will be recognized as someone who cares about the needs of blind people in our state and as a supporter of the Washington Council of the Blind.
 You or your organization will be acknowledged in our program, on our website, and depending on your selection, you may also be acknowledged in other convention publications or on ACB Radio.